Third Party Green and Energy Code Inspections Process

-Inspectors verify that the construction matches approved plans, and that other code elements are being attended to.
+Inspectors verify that the construction complies with the building code.
 The Energy Verification Sheet (EVS) includes a list of applicable DC Energy Conservation Code (ECC) elements which were identified during plan review and serve as an inspection checklist at time of Insulation and Final Energy Inspection.
 The EVS will help the building team and the inspector start off on the same page at each stage.
-The inspector may also identify code items not addressed in the building plans or EVS.

 The following are mandatory inspections for all projects subject to the (ECC):

 Supporting documentation shall be required of some ECC projects and all GCC projects.
 This includes but is not limited to: product submittals, manufacturers’ literature, and testing results.
-Depending on project scope & size, the following ECC and GCC items may be required:
+The following are among the most commonly collected ECC and GCC documents:

 - Building Envelope Air Leakage Test Result